Skip navigation

 1. The University implements its investment strategy through the appointment of one or more external asset managers that have responsibility for the investment of the Fund’s assets.

-2. Due diligence shall be conducted on new asset managers as part of the selection process.
-The Director of the Investment Officer will perform or cause to be performed all necessary and reasonable due diligence with respect to the final slate of asset managers being considered for engagement by the Fund.
+2. Due diligence shall be conducted on new asst managers as part of the selection process.
+The Director of the Investment Office will perform or cause to be performed all necessary and reasonable due diligence with respect to the final slate of asset managers being considered for engagement by the LTIP.

 • Organisational competency